Unity-Technologies/ml-agents/docs/Training-Domain-Variations.md

     * **sub-arguments** - `intervals`

-The implementation of the samplers can be found at `ml-agents-envs/mlagents/envs/sampler_class.py`.
+The implementation of the samplers can be found in `ml-agents-envs/mlagents/envs/sampler_class.py`.

 ### Defining a New Sampler Type